HirasawaProject/plugins.hirasawa.io/README.md

 * `php artisan db:seed` - For standard values
 * `php artisan db:seed --class=DevelopmentSeeder` - For development data

-When you run the development seeder you also generate an admin account with the username `admin` and password `admin`
+When you run the development seeder you also generate an admin account with the email `admin@hirasawa.io` and password `admin`